oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud100.md

 # 5. Creating MAX App

-In this section, you create a new MAX application with dashboard, list of incidents, incident summary and create incident screens.
+In this section, you create a new MAX application.

 **5.1**	Select **Applications** from the breadcrumb menu and then click the **Mobile Apps** icon